 Mom, I’m a UX Writer.

-I know you used to dream that I would end up becoming a life-saving doctor, a brilliant lawyer, maybe a genius nuclear physicist.
-I didn’t turn out to be any of those things, but I you should know that my profession is important and has the potential to impact the daily lives of millions of people, which is pretty cool, right?
+I know you dreamed that I would end up becoming a life-saving doctor, a brilliant lawyer, or maybe a genius nuclear physicist.
+I didn’t turn out to be any of those things, but you should know that my profession is important and has the potential to impact the daily lives of millions of people, which is pretty cool, right?

-So, you know how your smartphone has all those apps on it?
+OK, here’s how to start.
+You know how your smartphone has all those apps on it?
 Gmail for emails, Spotify for music, Booking for hotels.
-Well my job is to make sure the person using those apps (what we call the User) has the best possible Experience.
+Well, my job is to make sure the person using those apps (what we call the user) has the best possible experience.

 Get it?
 UX = User Experience.

-And a great experience usually means an easy one, like how little kids or even Nana can use and iPad.
+And a great experience usually means an easy one, like how little kids or even Nana can use an iPad.

-Remember how Grandpa used to always throw out the instructions when we were kids, and then we would always have to go get them out of the trash when he put it together wrong?
+Remember how, when I was a kid and got a new toy that we had to put together, Grandpa would always throw out the instructions, and then we would always have to go get them out of the trash when he put it together wrong?

 That’s because instructions are important.
 They are there to guide people.
 Humans.
 Users.

 Yes, I know when you use your favorite apps it doesn’t always feel like you’re following instructions.
-That’s because me, and other UX writers do it so well, you don’t even feel it’s happening.
-You just enjoy the app – you enjoy the experience – and in apps the instructions are built in, so Grandpa can’t throw them away!
+That’s because, when UX writers do it right, you don’t even notice it.
+You just enjoy the experience of using the app.
+Because in apps, the instructions are built-in, so Grandpa can’t throw them away!

 Maybe when you hear the word “design” you think about making things look nice.
 But designing products is much more than that.
 As Steve Jobs said:

-That’s why a tea cup is designed with a handle so you can hold it when it’s hot, or why Tupperware lids fit tight so nothing spills out.
-If it looks nice but doesn’t work well, it’s because it’s been designed badly.
+That’s why a teacup is designed with a handle so you can hold it when it’s hot, or why Tupperware lids fit tight so nothing spills out.
+If it looks nice but doesn’t work well, it’s because it’s been designed poorly.
 Remember, the easier it is to use, the better the design.

-Like other products, we love the digital products that work best.
+Like other products, we prefer the digital products that work best.

 So designing digital products is a pretty important job!
-Unfortunately, since it’s still a pretty new job, we don’t always know what to call it.
-Along with UX Writer and Product Designer, there are other names people use:
+Unfortunately, since it’s still pretty new, we don’t always know what to call it.
+Along with UX writer and product designer, there are other names people use:

 - Product Owner